 Title III states that any business that provides goods to the public - services or commercial goods - cannot discriminate against customers based on a disability.
-That means your business needs to be accessible to persons with disabilities and you cannot turn-aways a customer based on a disability.
+That means your business needs to be accessible to persons with disabilities, and you cannot turn away a customer based on a disability.

 This applies to 12 different types of establishments:

 - Stores & Shops

 - Service Establishments

 - Private Museums and Schools